Ashish0z/CPPMatrixLib/README.md

 #### Results of Strssen Implementation
 Time taken in normal method: 0.536796
-Time taken in normal method: 62.9779
+Time taken in strassen: 62.9779